 - At least 32 units (part of the 120 total units required) of upper-level work (courses numbered 300+ and 400+); courses taken at two-year institutions cannot count as part of the 32 upper-level units required.
 Courses from four-year institutions will transfer at the numerical level as they were taken at the transfer institution and may not be converted to an equivalent TU number or level.

-- Completion of the final 30 units in residence at Towson University.
+- Completion of the final 30 units in residence at TU.

-The undergraduate records of all persons receiving a bachelor’s degree are CLOSED 180 days following graduation.
+After graduation, the undergraduate records of all persons receiving a bachelor’s degree are CLOSED once the following fall or spring term has ended.
 Any changes to the permanent record MUST be made within this period of time.

 Bachelor of Arts

 The requirements for the Bachelor of Arts degree mirror those for the Bachelor of Science degree, but Bachelor of Arts candidates must also complete a foreign language through the intermediate (202) level (or the equivalent) with a grade equivalent of 2.00 or higher.
-See the Department of Foreign Languages section in this catalog.
+See the Department of Languages, Literatures, and Cultures section in this catalog.

 Bachelor of Fine Arts